Descanonge/neba/docs/source/configuration.rst

       }
   }

-It works for any scheme instance, so we can retrieve only the computation parameters::
+It works for any section instance, so we can retrieve only the computation parameters::

   >>> app.computation.values_recursive()